-Minnesota Twins to Retire Joe Mauer's Jersey
+Minnesota Twins to Retire Joe Mauer's Jersey June 15

 Kudo's for number 7!
 No Minnesota Twins player will ever where that jersey again.
-The Twins organization has announced they will honor Joe Mauer by retiring his uniform number 7 during a pre-game celebration for a yet to be determined date during to the 2019 season.
+The Twins organization has announced they will honor Joe Mauer by retiring his uniform number 7 during a pre-game celebration June 15.
+Plus it will be Joe Mauer Day as the Twins host Kansas City.

 Mauer joins Harmon Killebrew (No. 3 – 1975), Rod Carew (No. 29 – 1987), Tony Oliva (No. 6 – 1991), Kent Hrbek (No. 14 – 1995), Kirby Puckett (No. 34 – 1997), Bert Blyleven (No. 28 – 2011) and Tom Kelly (No. 10 – 2012) as the ninth Twins player or manager to have his number retired by the organization.